hanyk/BayeSED3/README.md

 - ✅ Cleaner uninstall (only removes bayesed3)
 - ✅ Faster development cycle
 - ✅ Works with virtual environments
+- ✅ Works from any directory (after installation)
 - ⚠️ Requires OpenMPI to be installed separately

 **Note:**